 CFI Guidance for Intro Flights

-Introductory flights are an exciting experience for our first time student pilots.
+Introductory flights are an exciting experience for our first-time student pilots.
 For many they provide the student’s first experience in a light plane.
 For all, they provide an experience to learn new aspects of sport aviation in a unique aircraft.
 As such, an introductory flight can be one of the most challenging flights conducted by a flight instructor.
 It is up to the instructor to tailor the flight to the student’s interests to elicit the student’s strong feelings of excitement and enthusiasm for light sport aviation.
 We want our instructors to make the introductory flight one a student will remember with great positive emotion, hence wishing to become a lifelong customer of our company.

+For intro flights in the Skyhawk, it is permissible to carry passengers.
+Remember additional headsets as appropriate and to brief the passengers on seat-belts, turbulence, sick bags, etc.

 The Interview